Calterat/employee-tracker/README.md

 ## Tests

 > N/A, no tests on this project.
+Though I should have...